-Our legal team provides advisory services to legal persons and individuals wishing to register any type of vessels – pleasure and commercial yachts, oilrigs, platforms under the Maltese Flag.
+Our legal team provides advisory services to legal persons and individuals wishing to register any type of yachts under the Maltese Flag.

-Also, we can assist in the providing the necessary services in connection with all the formalities in registering a vessel with Transport Malta and acquiring a Valletta flag for such vessel.
+Also, we can assist in the providing the necessary services in connection with all the formalities in registering a yacht with Transport Malta and acquiring a Valletta flag for such yacht.

-Once you have bought a boat, you are probably looking forward to sailing along the Med to visit all those European coastal resorts and towns you’ve always wanted to visit.
+Once you have bought a yacht, you are probably looking forward to sailing along the Med to visit all those European coastal resorts and towns you’ve always wanted to visit.

-However, there is more to owning a boat than just buying it and sailing it.
-You need to think carefully about the jurisdiction you are going to register your boat in.
+However, there is more to owning a yacht than just buying it and sailing it.
+You need to think carefully about the jurisdiction you are going to register your yacht in.